ha5dzs/volciclab-utilities/Readme.md

 ![Now you probably see why I needed to write this all down!](img/volciclab_network_aug_2026.png "Now you probably see why I needed to write this all down!")

 All the local networks inside the lab are isolated from the outside world by default via the router's firewall.
-The camera network is connected to the Linksys 48-port POE switch, with the subnet of `192.168.69.x`.
+The camera network is connected to the Linksys 48-port PoE switch, with the subnet of `192.168.69.x`.
 The Volciclab network as two WiFi access points: `Volciclab-2.4G`, `Volciclab-5G` and `Volciclab-6G`.
 The lab computers, the 3D printer, and the Optotrak SCUs are all connected to this.
 This network's IP addresses are on the subnet of `192.168.42.x`.
 For particular IP addresses, check for labels on the hardware in the lab, or refer to the network map.

 If possible, due to the heavy wifi use on campus, prioritise connecting to `Volciclab-6G`, or `Volciclab-5G`.
 Only use `Volciclab-2.4G` when the conditions are dire or you are using some device that doesn't support anything else.